 Use the LPS faceted search filters, or search by keywords, to narrow your results.

 He received his bachelor’s degree in physics and his master’s and doctorate degrees in electrical engineering from the University of Washington.
 His main areas of research are distribution system analysis and power system operations.
-He is currently a principal research engineer at the Pacific Northwest National Laboratory working at the Battelle Seattle Research Center.
+He is currently a principal research engineer at the Pacific Northwest National Laboratory for PNNL’s resilient distribution and microgrid analysis team (part of the Lab’s Electricity Infrastructure team)r.
 He is an adjunct faculty member at Washington State University, an affiliate assistant professor at the University of Washington, and a licensed professional engineer in Washington.
 He is the past chair of the Distribution System Analysis Sub-Committee and the current secretary of the Analytics Methods for Power Systems Committee (AMPS); formerly known as the Power System Analysis, Computing, and Economics (PSACE) Committee.

 Dr. David J. Heldebrant is a Chief Scientist and Team Lead of the Separations Materials team under the Advanced Energy Systems Group in the Energy Processes and Materials Division at Pacific Northwest National Laboratory.
 Dr. Heldebrant joined PNNL as a post-doctoral research scientist in 2005.